Tri State Educational Foundation

 Scholarships

 Each year, TSEF awards hundreds of thousands of dollars in scholarships through proceeds from Riverhills Bingo.
-New scholarships are awarded once a year at our May Board Meeting.
+New scholarships are awarded once a year at our April/May Board Meeting.
 Applications must be received in the TSEF office by APRIL 15TH of each year.
 Incomplete and/or late applications WILL NOT be processed.
 Also, please do not apply if all of your charges are covered by other scholarships and grants.
 Tri State will not be billed and will not pay if a student has a credit balance.

 Should the Foundation receive an application deemed as a hardship, the Board may then consider and award a scholarship at any given time.